gilbertfrancois/msx/README.md

 ## Palette

 **palette.bas** This program shows the 15 MSX(1) colors on screen 2.
 I always found the default sorting of the colours quite odd.
 I tried to order them in a more logical way.
 The tones of the colors in the palette are different on an MSX and MSX2.
 Note that yellow has only 2 tones.
-To simulate the medium tone of yellow, the color patch is an interlaced representation of color 10 and 11.
+To simulate the medium tone of yellow, the color patch is an interlaced representation of color 10 and 11. *(Screenshots made with openMSX)*

 |                                                              |                                                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |